IbeVT/DAI-AdaptiveCruiseControl/README.md

 To run the script, you need to run the command:
 `python3 TestComputerVision.py -t x`
 With x the number of the testcase (1, 2 or 3).
-This indicates which predifined route will be followed and where the cars will be spawned.
+This indicates which predefined route will be followed and where the cars will be spawned.
 The models of the cars are chosen randomly.